Lottery System 2/31: A Probability Study

 How To Play and Win Pick 2

-To play Pick 2 Lotto, you wage on 2 numbers from 0 - 9 in order to form a 2-digit number.
+To play Pick 2, you wage on 2 numbers from 0 - 9 in order to form a 2-digit number.
 For example, pick 1 and 2 to play the number 12.
 If your numbers matched the numbers that were drawn, you win a prize.
 In some games, if you matched either number, you win a minor prize.
-You can wage on double numbers, e.g. 8-8.
+You can also wage on double numbers, e.g. 8-8.

 To win Pick 2, like in Ontario, you win $2 if you matched the first digit.
 You win $99 if you matched both digits.
 For example, if you played 12, and the result of the draw was 13, you matched the first digit, which is 1; therefore you win $2.
 If the result of the draw was 12, you matched both digits, therefore, you win $99.
 If the result of the draw was 21, you don't win any prize because for Ontario's Pick 2 lottery, you always play for the exact order the winning numbers are drawn.

-How To Play and Win EZ2 (2D Lotto)
+How To Play and Win EZ2 of the Philippines

 Trivia: In the Philippines, jumbled play is called rambol or rambolito, based on the English word ramble or rumble.
 Perhaps, the Filipino who invented the word, confused the word jumble with rumble or ramble.